Online Navigation Planning for Long-term Autonomous Operation of Underwater Gliders: RESULTS

+For MOGli, the duration and number of dives are mostly aligned, while the path lengths are noticeably shorter in simulation.
+This is consistent with the distance underestimation observed in the simulator evaluation.
 For the \Esw{} deployments, values for all metrics were consistently higher in simulation compared to the field deployments.
 Given the values reported in Section~\ref{sub:simulator_evaluation}, simulator predictions of dive distance and durations are well-aligned with field observations.
-Consequently, the difference in transect metrics is attributable to the goal achievement conditions in the deployed autonomous system being broader (3 conditions, as described in Sections~\ref{sub:underwater_goal} and~\ref{sub:deployments}) than those in simulation (1 condition).
+Consequently, the difference in transect metrics is attributable to the goal achievement conditions in the deployed autonomous system being broader (3 conditions, as described in Sections~\ref{sub:automated_goal_management} and~\ref{sub:deployments}) than those in simulation (1 condition).
 Requiring surfacing within a tight radius in simulation will result in overshooting the goal and hence longer transects until the goal is eventually achieved.
-Concretely, the goal was deemed achieved for \Esw{} by reaching it underwater in $43\%$ of cases, having traversed 90\% of the transect prior to safety box re-entry in $22\%$ of cases, and by surfacing within the goal radius in only $35\%$ of transects.
+Concretely, in the \Esw{} field trials, the goal was deemed achieved by reaching it underwater in $46\%$ of cases, having traversed 90\% of the transect length prior to safety polygon re-entry in $22\%$ of cases, and by surfacing within the goal radius $\rho$ in only $32\%$ of transects.